cosmos/developer-portal/hands-on-exercise/3-cosmjs-adv/1-cosmjs-objects.md

 There are three main sections in the config file:

-* `protoDirs`: root directory that contains folders with Protobuf files. e.g. If `protoDirs` is set with `proto` and `proto-common`, when importing from `cosmos/base/query/v1beta1/pagination.proto`, Telescope will go checking whether there's `proto/cosmos/base/query/v1beta1/pagination.proto` or `proto-common/cosmos/base/query/v1beta1/pagination.proto`, and then generate a dependency based on the file.
+* `protoDirs`: root directory that contains folders with Protobuf files. e.g. If `protoDirs` is set with `proto` and `proto-common`, when importing from `cosmos/base/query/v1beta1/pagination.proto`, Telescope will go check whether there's `proto/cosmos/base/query/v1beta1/pagination.proto` or `proto-common/cosmos/base/query/v1beta1/pagination.proto`, and then generate a dependency based on the file.
 * `outPath`: it contains Typescript files structured by the folder structure of Protobuf files.
-* `options`: Telescope options for users to decide which part of the code will be generated and the way of how code will be transpiled.
+* `options`: Telescope options for users to decide which part of the code will be generated and the way how code will be transpiled.
 For more details please see: [Telescope options](https://github.com/cosmology-tech/telescope#options).

 </HighlightBox>